ALEXSSS/OneFileSystem/README.md

 fileManager.getFilesInDirectory("./first", true);
 ```

-Write to the file from InputStream and read from OutputStream
+Write to the file from InputStream and read from OutputStream _(see example of the image saving below)_

 ```
 // you can use version of this method with size of data specified, as it more effective for big files